L-X-T/r-software-basic/labs/07a_template-driven-forms.md

 }
 ```

-Write a component that receives this `errors` object (`@Input({ required: true }) errors?: ValidationErrors | null = null;`) and outputs an error message for each of the errors in it.
-To check whether this object exists and whether it indicates a specific error, \*ngIf can be used:
+3. Implement the component, so that it receives this `errors` object (`@Input({ required: true }) errors: ValidationErrors | null = null;`) and outputs an error message for each of the errors in it.
+Please note that `null` is used internally when there are no errors.
+To check whether this object exists and whether it indicates a specific error, `*ngIf` can be used:

 ```html
 <ng-container *ngIf="errors">